xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/Step4-Deploy/README.md

-## Export your model
+## Export the model to a docker image
 To export the model after retraining, use the following steps:
 1. Go to the Performance tab and select Export.
 2. Select the export format (Docker), and then select Export to download the model.
 3. Extract the downloaded `zip` file to the folder of your choice

 The instructor will walk you through the content of the download.

- Deploy a custom vision service container to Azure Container Instance
+## Deploy a custom vision service container to Azure Container Instance

 ## Create a docker image from the exported zip file